oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_managed_database_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The end time of the period, in which SQL statements are running.</div>
+                                            <div>The end time of the period in which SQL statements are running.</div>
                                             <div>Required for <em>action=start_sql_tuning_task</em>.</div>
                                                         </td>
             </tr>